-What are the .pz files I am seeing the samples?
+What are the .pz files I am seeing in the samples?

 Those are files that are zipped with pzip.
 Along with punzip, these command-line tools handle compression of files in a format that Panda3D can read; pzip for compressing and punzip for decompressing.